Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 • Weight: 114 kg

 One of the reasons it’s a popular choice as a solar battery for homes and businesses is because it’s compatible with any solar system.
-It’s the ideal choice for a shopper who’s looking to add a solar battery to an existing solar system, whether it’s a string inverter system, a microinverter system, or a string inverter system with DC optimisers.
+It’s the ideal choice for a shopper who’s looking to add a solar battery to an existing solar system, whether it’s a central inverter system, a microinverter system, or a central inverter system with DC optimisers.

 For more detailed information beyond this summary of what a Powerwall 2 is, we recommend you check out this review of the Powerwall that we’ve done.
 Please feel free to check it out for more information on the specs and features of the battery and come back here after you’ve read a bit more!